-‘Tactical nuclear strike drill’ by N Korea as US, S Korea hold exercises
+North Korea simulates ‘tactical nuclear strike’ on South Korea

 South Korea’s Joint Chiefs of Staff (JCS) said in a statement that the North Korean missiles were launched from a site around Pyongyang and travelled about 360 kilometres (225 miles) before landing off the peninsula’s east coast.

-The JCS called the launches “a grave provocation” that threatened international peace and breached United Nations Security Council resolutions that ban any ballistic launches by North Korea.
-It said the South Korean and US intelligence authorities were analysing the details of the launch.
+The JCS called the launches, which took place under cover of darkness, “a grave provocation” that threatened international peace and breached United Nations Security Council resolutions that ban any ballistic launches by North Korea.
+It said South Korean and US intelligence authorities were analysing the details of the launch.

+“These conducts pose threats to peace and stability of not only our country, but of the region and international community, and cannot be tolerated,” Japanese Prime Minister Fumio Kishida told reporters.

+Leif-Eric Easley, a professor at Ewha University in Seoul, said while the launches themselves were not unusual since North Korean often fired missiles in response to US-South Korea military exercises, it was interesting that they had taken place at night.

+“This could be a precaution, to avoid being mistaken as an attack on U.S. or South Korean forces during field training,” Easley said in emailed comments.
+“Or the Kim regime may intend to show that it has the ability to attack at any time and from many directions.
+It might wish to complicate the allies’ missile tracking and analysis.
+Or Kim Jong-un could be suffering from insomnia and testing the readiness of subordinates at all hours of the night.”

 The launch came hours after the US deployed strategic B1-B bombers as part of the large-scale Ulchi Freedom Shield exercises that take place each year and wrap up on Friday.
-Pyongyang claims the drills are a rehearsal for invasion.
+Pyongyang claims the drills, which began on August 21, are a rehearsal for invasion.

 Pyongyang has conducted a record number of weapons tests this year, as leader Kim Jong Un moves ahead with his plan to develop new weaponry and modernise the country’s military.
 Last week, the country tried and failed for a second time to put a military spy satellite into orbit.